 Internships: Many of our AGNR students participate in internships.
 In fact, over 79 % of AGNR students reported having one or more internships during their time at the University of Maryland.
 We encourage you to post your internship via Careers4Terps.
 Additionally, if you’re interested in starting a new internship program, we are happy to share with you best practices for having a successful internship program.
 Check out the Internship Guide for Employers to help you learn how to create, develop and/or enhance an internship program for University of Maryland, College Park students.

 Career Fairs and Networking Events are a great way for organizations to connect with UMD students and build brand on our campus.
 The University Career Center hosts a number of fairs and events during the academic year to meet your recruiting needs.
 The College of Agriculture and Natural Resources does not host an ag specific career fair, however, we encourage employers seeking to recruit our students attend our fairs hosted by the University Career Center and the President’s Promise.
-You can view the list of career fairs, dates and registration information here
+View the list of career fairs and events.

 On Site Visits:

 Careers within agriculture and natural resources are very applied and hands on.
 Our students are very eager to visit your organization.
 Consider hosting students through: